On this page

 Participating public health and non-government health and welfare services in NSW can also supply PBS-subsidised naloxone where NSW Health policy and training requirements are complied with.

-NSW Users and AIDS Association (NUAA) commenced piloting a postal supply model in late 2021, delivering an online brief intervention and then supplying naloxone to the client by post.
+NSW Users and AIDS Association (NUAA) has been piloting a postal supply model since late 2021, delivering an online brief intervention and then supplying naloxone to the client by post.
 This pilot, which is supported by NSW Health, aims to increase access to take home naloxone for vulnerable populations.

 How community pharmacists can get involved

-Refer to the consumer medicine information sheet provided with each product or to the NSW Health Consumer information sheet: Nyxoid® or Consumer information sheet: Prenoxad®.
+Refer to the consumer information sheet provided with Nyxoid® or Prenoxad®.

 Naloxone continues to be available on the PBS with a prescription or as a Schedule 3 medicine.